open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 A big thank you to everyone who contributed to this initiative.
-These translations make OpenTelemetry more accessible, enhancing the user experience for a global audience.
+These translations make OpenTelemetry more accessible, enhancing the user experience for our global audience.

 ### Information Architecture (IA) improvements <i class="fa-solid fa-sitemap"></i> {#ia-improvements}

-To **improve the end-user experience** and make OpenTelemetry **documentation more intuitive and accessible**, we undertook important updates to our Information Architecture (IA) this year.
-These changes were driven by the need to better organize content, clarify the purpose of key sections, and provide a more structured and user-friendly experience for developers and contributors alike.
+To **improve readership experience** and make OpenTelemetry **documentation more intuitive and accessible**, we undertook important updates to our Information Architecture (IA) this year.
+These changes were driven by the need to better organize content, clarify the purpose of key sections, and provide a more structured and user-friendly experience for end-users and developers.

-Key updates include:
+Key IA updates include:

-- Renaming the `Instrumentation` docs section to `Language APIs & SDKs` to better reflect its purpose and set clearer expectations for users.
+- Renaming the `Instrumentation` section to
+  [Language APIs & SDKs](/docs/languages/) to better reflect its purpose and set clearer expectations for users.
-- Moving `Automatic Instrumentation` into the new `Zero-code Instrumentation` section to more clearly distinguish between instrumentation APIs & SDKs and tools like the Java agent, which injects OpenTelemetry externally.
+- Moving `Automatic Instrumentation` into the new [Zero-code Instrumentation](/docs/zero-code/) section to more clearly distinguish between instrumentation APIs & SDKs and tools like the Java agent, used inject telemetry.
-- Following these updates, the Java SIG [proposed] and [reorganized their documentation][java-reorg], introducing substantial improvements to the structure and clarity of their content.
-This effort is reflected in the following PRs:
+- Following these updates, the Java SIG [proposed] and [reorganized their documentation][java-reorg], introducing substantial improvements to the structure and clarity of the content.
+This bulk of this effort is reflected in these PRs:

   - [Refactor Java SDK and configuration #4966][#4966]
   - [Refactor Java instrumentation #5276][#5276]